 UK property analysts and estate agency Rightmove recently said that demand for new housing will likely continue ‘dwindling’, and that the UK currently ‘does not have a functioning property market’.

-Given that the UK property market represents one of the most significant sectors of the British economy, with investors both at home and globally sinking hundreds of billions of pounds into it, these kinds of morbid claims do not bode well for the wider FTSE index.
+Given that the UK property market represents one of the most significant sectors of the British economy, with investors both at home and globally sinking hundreds of billions of pounds into it, these kinds of morbid claims do not bode well for the wider FTSE Futures Index.